yakworks/gorm-tools/docs/repository/databinding.md

 ```

 **Using custom MapBinder**
-By default all Repositories use the default ```entityMapBinder``` for databinding.
+By default all Repositories use the default [EntityMapBinder][]{.new-tab} for databinding.
 However when a Repository is explicitly
 created for a domain class, and if required, a custom MapBinder implementation can be used to perform databinding as per the need.

 ```groovy